-What makes the course unique?
+What makes the programme unique

 ACTIVE LANGUAGE PRACTICE